mautrix/docs/bridges/general/troubleshooting.md

 If the bridge only has one user, then contact list names should be safe to enable.

+## mautrix-whatsapp: Messages in some groups are no longer bridged
+...even though it worked before.
+The logs say `M_EXCLUSIVE (HTTP 400): Invalid user localpart for this application service`

+This happens to bridges that were set up before the v0.5.0 release due to WhatsApp's migration away from phone numbers as the primary internal identifier.

+Instead of `@whatsapp_<phonenumber>:example.com`, user IDs will take the form `@whatsapp_lid-<randomnumber>:example.com`.
+However, prior to v0.5.0, the bridge would generate registrations where the user ID regex was `@whatsapp_[0-9]+`, which doesn't allow the new format.
+To make the bridge work in groups that WhatsApp has migrated to LIDs, you must ensure that `registration.yaml` has `.+` or `.*` in the regex, not `[0-9]+`.

+When editing the registration file, make sure you edit the file that your homeserver is reading, as you may have copied the file from the bridge's data directory to the homeserver's.
+The bridge itself never reads the registration file, so updating the wrong file will do nothing.

 ## mautrix-gvoice: `unexpected status code 429 (electron status: unavailable)`
 This error usually happens for non-workspace accounts when trying to send a message.
 As mentioned in the setup instructions, mautrix-gvoice requires having